wxWidgets/wxPyWeb/pages/downloads.md

 <https://extras.wxPython.org/wxPython4/extras/>.
 The things you will find there are:

-* A tarball containing the [wxPython API documentation](https://docs.wxpython.org) which you can use for off-line reading of the API reference material.
+* A tarball containing the **wxPython API documentation**, which is the same content available at <https://docs.wxpython.org>.
+You can use this copy of the reference docs for local off-line reading of the API reference material.
+Look for a file named like `wxPython-docs-VERSION.tar.gz`.

-* A tarball containing the wxPython demo and samples.
+* A tarball containing the **wxPython demo** and **samples**.
+It is highly encouraged for new wxPython users, and experienced ones too, to download this file.
+It is a great learning resource with tons of examples showing how to use various components of the wxPython library.
+Look for a file named like `wxPython-demo-VERSION.tar.gz`.

 * Zip files with `*.pdb` files which are Visual Studio debugger information files.

-* Binary wheel files for a few flavors of Linux.
+* Binary wheel files for a few flavors of **Linux**.

 ### Yes, we have Linux Wheels.
 Sort of.